NLPC-P60 RNA motif

 The NLPC-P60 RNA motif is a conserved RNA structure that was discovered by bioinformatics.

 NLPC-P60 motif RNAs are found in Streptomyces.

 NLPC-P60 motif RNAs likely function as cis-regulatory elements, in view of their positions upstream of protein-coding genes.
 The RNAs are consistently located upstream of genes encoding examples of the conserved protein domain known as "NlpC/P60".
 The biochemical function of this domain is unknown, but it is found in lipoproteins.
+NlpC/P60 proteins have been related with plant-bacteria interactions.
 Additionally, genes encoding this domain are often regulated by riboswitches that sense the signaling molecule cyclic di-AMP.
-However, no associated between the NLPC-P60 RNA motif and cyclic di-AMP has been established.
+However, no association between the NLPC-P60 RNA motif and cyclic di-AMP has been established.